 Tony, known affectionately as ‘Fletch’, picked up a gun as soon as he was big enough to, and has always been heavily involved in game shooting and the countryside.
 His career spanned 36 years in F1 motor racing, travelling the world with Colin Chapman and the Lotus team for 18 of these years.
 He worked as a mechanic for Mario Andretti, Elio Diangelis, Nelson Piquet and Nigel Mansell among many others.
 For his last four years with Lotus, Tony was senior mechanic to Ayrton Senna.
 The next 18 years were spent with Jackie Stewart in his racing team managing the factories and workshops from the early days under the name of Paul Stewart Racing, which later became Stewart Grand Prix.
 In that time, his boss Jackie Stewart did a lot of shooting and Tony spent a lot of time assisting him in the shooting field which also included looking after senior executives from Blue Chip companies as well as royalty.
 When time allowed, Tony shot competitively, both nationally and internationally, in clay shooting competitions and gained qualifications in shooting instruction with the BASC.
 Tony then spent seven years at Sporting Targets in Bedfordshire as Senior Instructor and Operations Manager, taking a particular interest in working with disabled shooters and young shots.
 In early 2012, Tony received a call from Rob Fenwick offering him a senior instructor role at E.J.Churchill and the rest is history.
 Tony now enjoys his time here instructing game and clay shooters alike and assisting our game shooting clients, loading and instructing in the field.

-Adam Davies – Chief Caddy and Instructor
+Adam Davies – Senior Instructor & Cartridge Specialist

 Mike Self – Instructor

 Mike’s father can best be described as an urban countryman who instilled in his son a love of the countryside with regular visits to the Chilterns.
 Mike shot his first clay pigeon as a teenager.
 Mike returned to clay shooting in his mid-thirties and has travelled to competitions throughout the UK, USA, Russia and Scandinavia.
 It is fair to say that he has experienced all types of target presentation.
-Mike has been associated with E. J. Churchill since 1995 and has been instructing at the ground for over 10 years.
-He a CPSA Level 2 Advanced Sporting Coach and is a full member of the Institute of Clay Shooting Instructors (ICSI).
+He has been associated with E. J. Churchill since 1995 and has been instructing at the ground for over 10 years.
+He is a CPSA Level 2 Advanced Sporting Coach and is a full member of the Institute of Clay Shooting Instructors (ICSI).
 Mike’s friendly instruction method is well received by our clay, game and corporate shooting clients.
 He says “to see the smile on a client’s face as they hit their first clay pigeon or game bird is wonderfully rewarding.”

 Graham Kettridge – Instructor

 Graham joined E.J.Churchill in 2007 having completed his CPSA instructor training courses.
 A qualified Civil Engineer, Graham has been shooting clays in his adopted Hampshire since the early 1990’s having introduced many new participants to the sport.
-Initially instructing on corporate events, and working with novice clay shots, he has developed his interest in game shooting and is now a regular in-field instructor on estates all over the UK, as well as a committed and knowledgeable clay shooting coach.
+Initially instructing on corporate events and working with novice clay shots, he has developed his interest in game shooting and is now a regular in-field instructor on estates all over the UK, as well as a committed and knowledgeable clay shooting coach.
 With his other main interest of developing young guns, Graham acts as our School Liaison Officer as well as overseeing our ongoing staff training programmes.